sehlen-bsi/botan-docs/docs/testspec/src/90_valgrind_sca.rst

 data, as long as no assumption on the result of these operations is made.
 Hence, Valgrind will only emit a warning if such a result is used to create side effects that might lead to program bugs.
-Coincidentally, this is exactly what causes certain side channel vulnerabilities based on secret-dependent execution patterns.
+Coincidentally, this is exactly what causes certain side-channel vulnerabilities based on secret-dependent execution patterns.

 Explicitly note that the "undefined" state of memory regions is propagated by